mixpanel/docs/pages/docs/session-replay/session-replay-ios.md

 Mixpanel Session Replay helps you quickly understand your customers and make better product decisions by combining quantitative and qualitative user insights.

+# How Does It Work?

+Session Replay for iOS observes user interactions within your app, capturing UI hierarchy changes and storing them as images, which are then sent to Mixpanel.
+Mixpanel reconstructs these images, applying recorded events as an end-user completes them.
+Within Mixpanel’s platform, you can view a reconstruction of your end-user’s screen as they navigate your app.
+However, Session Replay is not a literal video recording of your end-user’s screen; end-user actions are not video-recorded.

 # Availability

 Currently, iOS Session Replay is in invite-only Alpha access for customers on our Enterprise plan.